 Still, that doesn’t mean you can’t use NPS surveys to increase business growth.
 You won’t even need to scour the web to find out how to do that because – in this article – we’ll quickly show you how to score more sales using NPS.

-1. Use surveys to build relationships
+1. Use Surveys to Build Relationships

 Adobe estimates that existing customers account for at least 26% of revenue – and that finding new customers costs 7x more than keeping existing clients on board.
 Despite this, many companies spend far more time and money on acquiring new customers than focus on retaining existing ones.
 Data shows that the latter is a far more effective strategy for producing a steady, predictable increase in revenue.
 How much of an increase?
 Around 67%, according to this research.